 Since I’ve started upcycling furniture, I have developed a love for the aged, rustic, farmhouse style.
 By integrating wood planks to my pieces, I can give them texture, while changing the look and style.

-The minute I saw this wine rack, I visualized it painted in Zen, one of Colorantic’s latest colours.
+The minute I saw this pantry table, I visualized it painted in Zen, one Colorantic’s latest colours.

 Let me inspire you with my project!

 I started with the top of the pantry table, because this step creates a lot of wood chips and dust.
 I did not want to risk damaging the fresh paint.

 The first step was to cover the top of the table with some old planks using the nail gun to secure them.
 Then, I used the planer to give the planks an even look, removing as many imperfections as possible.